batden/esteem/README.md

 chmod +x esteem.sh
 ```

-Run the following command:
+Then run the following command:

 ```bash
 ./esteem.sh
 ```

-On subsequent runs, open a terminal and run:
+On subsequent runs, open a terminal and simply type:

 ```bash
 esteem.sh